 #13 – Reward Your Loyal Customers

-While this doesn’t directly affect your pricing structure, it’s important to reward your loyal customers.
+While this doesn’t directly affect your pricing structure, it’s important to reward your loyal clients.
 Loyal customers are more likely to refer friends and family and also invest in your business in other areas (retail items, special events, etc.)

 Let’s say you have a long-time member who is paying $99 a month for their membership.
 You run a promotion for new members in January with no joining fee and a price of $89 a month.
 Don’t you think that might leave a bad taste in the mouth of your long-time members?